Joeyetinghan/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Intersection of Optimization and Machine Learning with applications in transportation systems and supply chain
+  - Fusing Optimization and Machine Learning
+  - Supply Chain
+  - Transportation

 # Education to show in About widget
 education: